Saving Princess Review: Not Your Average Rescue

 Created by Jacob Pavone with music by T8HI, this Metroidvania sidescroller is reminiscent of, you guessed it, Super Metroid.
 With a splash of Mega Man, I should add.
 Even with this old world retro nostalgia, Saving Princess shows innovation in its smooth presentation and cautious difficulty.
-This game is available on both PC and Android devices.
 By far, the PC version of Saving Princess is the better version of the two.
 This game is rather short, so, fittingly, this review will be pretty short as well.

 Saving Princess does a great job at keeping you engaged.
 It boasts a solid balance between retro nostalgia and a new and thrilling adventure.
 Every time you die gives you a chance to think about what went wrong and what strategy you could use to better your chances next time.
 There is a heavy emphasis on trial and error, and error happens a lot.
 Unless you get everything absolutely right on the first try, you’ll be spending some time trying to figure out where you went wrong.

-As I mentioned above, the story is simplistic which, for a rather simplistic game, isn’t a bad thing.
+As I mentioned above, the story is simple which, for a rather simple game, isn’t a bad thing.
 You enter, you save the princess and you win.
-A game as short and as sweet as this doesn’t need an elongated backstory and I think Pavone knew that when making this title.
+A game as short and as sweet as this doesn’t need an elongated back story and I think Pavone knew that when making this title.

 Unlike what you would expect, Saving Princess does not suck the life out of your Androids battery.
 I found myself playing it on my Android for nearly two hours with only about 15% battery loss.
 If you’re on a plane, train or automobile and need to kill time, this game is one efficient way to do so.

-This game is fun and engaging, but sometimes it can be flat-out engaging.
+This game is fun and engaging, but sometimes it can be flat-out enraging.